iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/2024 Summer Research, Thesis Proposal.md

 Nesterov's writing is unique in the way it covers the topic of Optimal Method (common knows as Nesterov accelerations).
 It's also unique because of a computation perspective for algorithms, it's manifested as ample amount of derivations for the behaviors of algorithms, complexity and theoretical lower bounds.
-We will hightlight content in bold if I hadn't read it carefully or the content is new and/or it gives interesting perspective on things that I already know.
+We will highlight content in bold if I hadn't read it carefully or the content is new and/or it gives interesting perspective on things that I already know.

 For Nesterov's Lecture on Convex Optimization, I think these chapters requires absolute mastery.
 - Chapter 2 | Smooth Convex Optimization
   - Minimization of smooth functions
-    - Lower complexity bounds for Lipschitz smooth funciton
+    - Lower complexity bounds for Lipschitz smooth function
     - Strongly convex function
     - Lower complexity bounds for strongly convex function
     - The Gradient Method